-In this way, the effect on evolution of genetic verification concepts and complementary characters can be seen.
+In this way, the effect on evolution of Logical Verification of Information and complementary characters concepts can be seen.

 In particular, the selection of external verification means that the figures resemble the tip of an arrow; if complementary genes are added the figure slightly changes its shape, to remind us on occasion of fractals.